 Kazakhstan is brimming with both traditional and out-of-the-ordinary travel experiences.
 Wander the remains of Tamerlane-era towns, view cosmopolitan cities from the vantage of a cable car or leave your troubles behind amid the finely crafted peaks and canyons that dot the wild landscape.

 Float down a river through the gleaming capital city or learn the local art of falcon hunting.
 Stand at one of the lowest points on the planet in an arid depression or do figure 8s on the highest ice rink in the world.
-Taste Kazakh, Russian, Uzbek and Uyghur cuisine as you bargain for authentic souvenirs and enjoy endless photo ops along the way.
+Taste Kazakh, Russian, Uzbek and Uyghur cuisine as you bargain for authentic souvenirs and enjoy endless photos along the way.

 Traveling Through Kazakhstan